 But we can take steps to minimize the risks associated with being online as much as possible.
 Here are just a few of them:

-I recommend running full scans with the free versions of Avast Antivirus, Malwarebytes and Spybot Search and Destroy once per week.
-If malware is found (or even suspected), this post will tell you how to get rid of it completely.
+I recommend running full scans with both your regular antivirus program and Malwarebytes once per week.
+If malware is found (or even suspected), this post will tell you how to root it out and get rid of it completely.

 2 – Secure your Wi-Fi connection with the strongest encryption method that’s supported by your router.
 If you have an older router that only supports WEP and WPA encryption, I strongly recommend upgrading to a newer, more secure model.

-4 – Connect to the Internet and/or access your home or office computer securely by using a free Virtual Private Network (VPN).
-This post explains how to quickly and easily set one up.
+3 – While traveling, connect to the Internet and/or access your home or office computer securely by using a free Virtual Private Network (VPN).

 Some sites will have a link that you can click to turn on https: encryption.
 It will usually look something like “Click here to switch to secure site”.